Polymer/old-docs-site/faq.md

 (i.e. `this.children`, or other accessors).
 The difference with this approach is that it's the entire set of *potentially* distributed nodes; not those actually distributed.

+#### How do I manage JavaScript dependencies to prevent 1000 copies of library X? {#loadlibs}

+There is no way to guarantee sharing and deduping in the general case.
+However, if you have a library of components that use a library, they can all import a "library.html" file that loads that library.
+[HTML Imports](/platform/html-imports.html) will de-dupe the import based on it's fully qualified path.

+If multiple libraries want to share a dependency, they will have to agree on a system.
+Feature detection, or an agreed upon common location for a 'jquery.html' file in a CDN, etc.

+#### Can I use the `constructor` attribute without polluting the global namespace? {#constructorattr}

+By design, `constructor` puts the constructor's name on `window`.
+If you don't want this, there are two options:

+1. Don't use the `constructor` attribute.
+Use `document.createElement()` instead.
+2. Use `document.register()` and wrap the constructor it returns in a namespace.

 ---

 *Special thanks go to GitHub user md_5 who generously donated the {{site.project_title}} organization name.*